MoeTerani/iCHAT-Client/README.md

 https://ichat-client.netlify.app/

-Server side of a realtime chatroom.
+Client side of a realtime chatroom.

 - It has protected routes. chat page is not accessible without authentication.
 - A username validation has been applied with corresponding Error messages.